Current Economics and the Future of Publishing

 2. Economy May Face Prolonged Pain, History Suggests

-This useful article from the Wall Street Journal considers the historic pattern of recovery from recessions.
-(They’ve moved it behind the firewall…)
+This prescient article from the Wall Street Journal considers the historic pattern of recovery from recessions.

 3. Too Soon to Relax

-Given my affection for The Economist as an excellent gauge of where things are, and where they’re headed (they predicted the current economic problems years ago), I offer also this article from May 2008.
+Given my affection for The Economist as an excellent gauge of where things are, and where they’re headed, I offer also this article from May 2008, “Too soon to relax: Sentiment has improved, but lots of financial problems remain.”

 4. An Oracle of Oil Predicts $200-a-Barrel Crude